 - Add the sliced dried chile pasilla to a skillet and heat to medium.
 When it becomes aromatic and begins to toast, stir the chiles often.
 Toast for 1 minute and remove from heat.
 You can leave as is or you can crush it more using a molcajete or mini chopper.

-- To the blender, add the dry roasted tomatoes, onion and peeled garlic.
+- To the blender, add the dry roasted tomatoes, 2 serrano peppers, onion and peeled garlic.
 Drain the softened dried chile pasilla and morita.
-Pour in 2 cups of chicken broth.
+Pour in 2 cups of chicken broth to the blender.
 Season with salt and pepper, to taste.
 Blend on high until very smooth.
 Set aside.

 - In a large pot preheat 2 tbsps of oil at medium heat for a few minutes.